 Does something like this exist in Austin today?
 If so, how does this tool build from existing program?
 If not, could it exist?: For the City of Austin, this type of portfolio analysis was done through an interdepartmental team led by Financial Services Department (FSD) and Economic Development Department (EDD) consisting of Housing, Office of Sustainability, Office of Real Estate, and City Strategic Facility Governance Team.
-For individual parcels, the City of Austin has moved forward with strategic disposition processes intended to generate community benefits, such as the ongoing development process for Ryan Drive, which has led to an Exclusive Negotiating Agreement that includes community benefits such as affordable housing, parks and open space, community-serving commercial space, and pedestrian and bicycle connections to transit.
-The City has not yet determined in its portfolio, including One Texas Center, though affordable housing is anticipated to be part of any redevelopment efforts on portions of the site.
+For individual parcels, the City of Austin has moved forward with strategic disposition processes intended to generate community benefits, such as the ongoing development process for Ryan Drive, which has led to an Exclusive Negotiating Agreement that includes community benefits such as affordable housing, parks and open space, communityserving commercial space, and pedestrian and bicycle connections to transit.
+The City has not yet determined a definitive course of action for some large sites that remain in its portfolio, including One Texas Center, though affordable housing is anticipated to be part of any redevelopment efforts on portions of the site.
 CapMetro has not recently undertaken a strategic property portfolio analysis.